Preparing a USB stick for upgrading Platinum modules

 - A computer running Linux.

 - A USB stick that can be erased, 1GB or greater.

 - Some Linux knowledge.

 If the instructions on this page cannot be followed, then please request a USB upgrade stick from Güralp Systems.
-We will provide a ready-made stick (and cable if necessary) directly to you.
+We will provide a ready-made stick and adaptor cable directly to you.
 The cable and stick together are part number MG-ELP-0096.
 The cable on its own is part number CAS-DCM-0038.

 If you would rather build your own, follow the procedure below.

 When you first insert a USB stick into a Linux computer, it is automatically be allocated a device-name.
 The driver presents the USB stick as a SCSI disk, so the device-name will begin "sd".
 This will be followed by an automatically-allocated letter.
 We will need to look at the kernel messages to discover which name has been allocated.

 Insert the USB stick into a USB socket on the computer.
 Wait for ten seconds to allow the kernel to recognise the device, then run the command dmesg.
 The output should contain lines like

 The device-name in this example is sdb, although the name on your system may well be different.
 Note that sdb refers to the physical device while sdb1 refers to the first partition on that device.

 It is possible to use a device which is not partitioned.
 In this case, there will be no line like sdb: sdb1 above.
 This is not a problem because we will create the sdb1 partition as part of the procedure below.sdb is used throughout the remainder of this example: substitute the name that your system has used if it is different.